WilliamCurrie/recruitment/README.md

+# Refactoring notes

+The Docker files have been tweaked to allow the app to run in complete isolation.
+All you need on your local environment is Docker and Docker compose.

+Here are the steps to build and bootstrap the app:

+1. Build and run the container with `docker-compose up -d --build`
+2. Once built, access the shell of the container with `docker-compose run app /bin/sh`
+3. Inside the shell, build the schema and seed it with data using `sh build/init.sh`

+The app should be ready for viewing in the browser. http://localhost:8080

+You can run the unit tests inside the app shell using `vendor/bin/phpunit`

 # Recruitment Exercise
 Please review src/refactor-me.php which contains code that desperately needs improving.
 There are a number of bugs and design flaws in it that need addressing.